Tulika15b/PlaceSearchApp/README.md

 6. UI Components :

-*MainScreen* : It uses a SearchView widget for typing in and searching the query *SearchedResultsFragment* : It makes use of RecyclerView, RecyclerView Adapter(PlaceSearchListAdapter), RecyclerView ItemViewHolder(PlaceSearchItemViewHolder) to show the list of Venues received from the controller after the http request.
+*MainScreen* : It uses a SearchView widget for typing in and searching the query.
+It has an autocomplete feature with a pre-defined array of strings for auto-completion.
+*SearchedResultsFragment* : It makes use of RecyclerView, RecyclerView Adapter(PlaceSearchListAdapter), RecyclerView ItemViewHolder(PlaceSearchItemViewHolder) to show the list of Venues received from the controller after the http request.
 It also has an option to invoke the FullScreenMapActivity using the FloatingActionButton to list all the venues markers on map
 *FullScreenMapsActivity* : It uses the SupportMapFragment to invoke the Google Map related APIs *PlaceDetailsActivity* : It uses a collapsing toolbar layout, and contains the further details of a selected venue.
 It also hosts a static map view of the venue.